pull-fiction/make-crops-not-war/index.md

 ## The setting

 In the following plot, it is possible to see where the main events of Lebanese Civil War happened year-by-year.
-Not only, the underlying green graph shows an overall distribution of agricultural production.
+Not only, the underlying green graph shows an overall distribution of agricultural production in the different regions.
+The darker the colour, the more surface is dedicated to agriculture (given in hundreds of hectares).

 <iframe class="plot_ani" src="assets/plots/map-agri-war-leb3.html"></iframe>

 What immediately caught our eyes is the completely different localization of the two phenomena.
 The civil war mainly affected the urban area, especially the capital Beirut that by itself host more than half the population of Lebanon.
 On the other hand, the productive area of the country is located in the fertile Beqaa's valleys.

-Now, it is possibile to see the trend of the population in Beirut, between 1950 until today.

-<iframe class="plot" src="assets/plots/beirut-population.html"></iframe>

-It is quite clear that not only the positive trend stopped with the war, but it turned to negative after 5 years from the beginning.

 ## Why production increases

 Our best explanation for the increased production is therefore linked to internal migration.
 As the situation in the cities worsened, some people emigrate, but others fled to the safer eastern areas, where they devoted themselves to agriculture.

+The following two graphs help us better visualize what was happening in the urban and rural area, respectively.

+Here is the trend of the population in Beirut, between 1950 until today.

+<iframe class="plot" src="assets/plots/beirut-population.html"></iframe>

+It is quite clear that not only the positive trend stopped with the war, but it turned to negative after 5 years from the beginning.

+Moving to the rural area, it is interesting to notice this is the area where the growth of buildings erected during the war is more significant.

+<iframe class="plot_map" src="assets/plots/map-infra-leb2.html"></iframe>

-Our explanation is substantiated by various sources:
+ Our explanation is further substantiated by various sources:

 * CIA World Factbook.
 "CIA World Factbook: Lebanon: Refugees and internally displaced persons" (2012) accounting for approximately 76,000 people displaced within Lebanon;

-<iframe class="plot_map" src="assets/plots/map-infra-leb2.html"></iframe>

 * The increase in the value added by agriculture to GDP through the war years;
 <table>